Jairus313/streamlit_crash_course/README.md

 data = pd.DataFrame(np.array([[1, 2, 3], [4, 5, 6], [7, 8, 9]]),
 columns=['a', 'b', 'c'])

+# you can add up multiple things in go also.
 st.write("before the dataframe", data, "after the dataframe")
 ```